 In a beauty obsessed society, how you look matters, but appearance goes way beyond your dress size, whether you have the perfect pout, natural or otherwise enhanced, and the brand and price tag of your blue jeans.

 What matters most is how you put yourself together and how you carry that self.

 As is often the case, the devil is in the details.
 Before dismissing the following tips as common sense, consider the last time you really inspected your clothing or got dressed leisurely, making sure your entire outfit was in tip top shape.
 If you want to be one of the chic and smartly dressed persons out and about, read on.

-- Reject the idea that you need to buy new clothes every season.
-As long as your clothes are clean, well fitting, undamaged and unwrinkled there is still life left in them - even if the color was more brilliant in days gone by.
-So your previously navy blue linen shirt that is now the color of washed denim, wear it with pride!
+Reject the idea that you need to buy new clothes every season.
+As long as your clothes are clean, well fitting, undamaged and unwrinkled, there is still life left in them - even if the color was more brilliant in days gone by.
+So what if your previously brilliant navy blue linen shirt is now the color of washed denim, wear it with pride!
 Either embrace the weathered shade or dye it to return it to its glory days.
 Fabric dye is easily available at craft stores and the process can easily be done in a plastic basin.

 Do you have any tips to share on how you keep yourself looking chic?